Opens an external page Link to the homepage

 BFN ACTIVITIES

-BfN supports the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) in implementing nature conservation projects and also manages the secretariat of the German MAB National Committee.
+BfN supports the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) in the implementation of international conventions and programs, implements bi- and multilateral as well as thematic projects in nature conservation and also manages the secretariat of the German MAB National Committee.

 BfN supports BMUV in the implementation and further development of international conventions, protocols and programmes.
 As part of this work, BfN plays an active role in scientific bodies and committees, and also advises BMUV on specialist topics and associated policy issues.

-With a wide range of bilateral and multilateral projects, BfN assists in the implementation of international and regional conventions and programmes.
-Thematic focus lies in the areas of biodiversity and climate change, international protection of wetlands and nature-friendly consumption.
+With a wide range of bilateral and multilateral projects, BfN supports the implementation of international and regional conventions and programmes.
+Thematic focus lies in the areas of biodiversity and climate change, international protection of wetlands and sustainable consumption.

 On behalf of BMUV, BfN manages the secretariat of the German MAB National Committee and oversees all associated processes in UNESCO biosphere reserves in Germany.